 1. Always have a unique angle.

-Editors are always looking for a unique angle, something that separates your story from most anything else they’ve published, but is still in line with the publication’s voice.
+Editors on the hunt for people with writing jobs abroad are always looking for a unique angle, something that separates your story from most anything else they’ve published, but is still in line with the publication’s voice.

 An example; there’s no need to go with an angle that everyone already knows, like “Walking around the cafés of Paris.”
 Everybody knows Paris is walkable and full of cafés.
 Instead, perhaps, “How Paris became the king of cafés” would be more interesting.
 This makes it more about the destination and less about you and your experience (more on that later).